jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 In Vue, a virtual item list massively reduces the number of DOM nodes generated for a given item list.
 Since the number of items visible depends on the size of the application window, the number of rendered items remain constant as the length of the item list increases.
 This way, the item list only generates a fixed number of elements, and the user can still interact with all items as if they were all present on the page.

+The full code for the item list is included as an appendix at @code-virtual-list.

+In my implementation of the virtual list, I added a buffer zone to pre-render items that are slightly off-screen.
+The reason for this buffer zone will be explained in the next section.

 #figure(
     image("res/virtual-list.png", width: 60%),
     caption: [Diagram showing the different regions involved in a virtualised list.], )

-The full code for the item list is included as an appendix at @code-virtual-list.

-In my implementation of the virtual list, I added a buffer zone to pre-render items that are slightly off-screen.
-The reason for this buffer zone will be explained in the next section.

 === Limiting the Data Transferred

 To reduce the amount of data transferred from the backend to the frontend during the initial load, we observe that not all of the data is useful when the list first loads.
 In a list of 100 items, only the paths and tags of the first few items will be visible, whereas the path and tags of all other items are not visible until scrolled to.
-Thus it is unnecessary to transfer the paths and tags of all items for the initial load, the only necessary information is the item ID, which is used to uniquely identify the item in the database.
+Thus it is unnecessary to transfer the paths and tags of all items for the initial load, the only necessary information is the item ID, which uniquely identifies the item in the database.

 In the software implementation, the virtual list initially only has access to a list of item IDs.
-If it wishes to get the path and tags of an item to render it, it must make another request to the backend to fetch the item data.
+If it wishes to get more information about an item to render it, it must make another request to the backend to fetch the item data.
 The fetching of items is not instantaneous and takes about 5-10ms for each item.

 A further optimisation is to cache the data obtained from the backend.
 I implemented an item data cache that stores any retrieved items until the next query.
 When the virtual list attempts to fetch data from the backend, it now checks the item cache for existing data before attempting the fetch.